HisenZhang/WRPI-auto/doc/manual/user.md

 - PSA
 - fill

-Customization allows more categories, which is consigurable in the config file.
+Customization allows more categories, which is configurable in the config file.
 Remember to create a folder of the same name under `lib/`.

 <div style="page-break-after: always; break-after: page;"></div>